yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet.rst

 .. ifconfig:: CONFIG_part_variant in ('AM64X')

-  This will generate PPS signal with 1 pulse per second which can be captured by oscilloscope.
+  This will generate PPS signal with 1 pulse per second which can be probed at J18 SYNC_OUT0 header on the EVM and capture using oscilloscope.

 To turn off PPS,